Salisu Yusuf: NFF confirm return of Super Eagles coach after one-year ban for bribery | Goal.com

 The former Enyimba and Kano Pillars coach was caught on camera receiving money to influence his team selection for the 2017 Wafu Cup of Nations in Ghana.

-On Thursday, the Nigerian football body announced the return of Salisu to football while appreciating stand-in coach Imama Amapakabo for his contribution during his absence.
+On Thursday, the Nigerian football body announced the return of Yusuf to football while appreciating stand-in coach Imama Amapakabo for his contribution during his absence.

 "The Nigeria Football Federation has noted that the Chief Coach of the Super Eagles, Salisu Yusuf has now fully served the one–year suspension clamped on him last year," the FA statement read.